Universal vs. Term Life Insurance: What's Better for Canadians?

 Another key fact about universal life: your policy’s cash value is tied to investments so you must manage your policy’s investments.
 If they underperform, your premium payments may rise or your policy can lose its cash value entirely.

-This table gives you a high-level glimpse at the differences between universal and term life insurance.
+This table gives you a high-level glimpse at the main differences between universal and term life insurance.

 1. Determining Coverage Length: Universal Life Insurance vs. Term Life Insurance